wjsutton/python_charmers/challenges/day_02_pip_install.md

 ### The Script

-We'll be working through a script that modifies our Bike Sales data.
+We'll be working through a [python script](https://github.com/wjsutton/python_charmers/blob/main/scripts/02_pip_install.py) that modifies our [Bike Sales data](https://github.com/wjsutton/python_charmers/blob/main/data/PD%202021%20Wk%201%20Input%20-%20Bike%20Sales.csv).

-The script reads the data, modiifies the columns, filters out some orders, then writing the data to a csv file locally.
+The script reads the data, modifies the columns, filters out some orders, writes the data to a csv file locally, then prints "data prepped" to the terminal window.

 ```
 import pandas as pd